Customer experience is not the same as customer service. Customer experience or CX, as marketers like to call it, focuses on the bigger picture.

 2) Customise calls with a sticky agent feature in your IVR solution.
 It connects customers to the same agent who resolved earlier queries.
 Save time by avoiding repetition, and exploit the existing level of comfort.

-3) Help out agents by using call barging or whispering on active calls.
+3) Help out agents by using call barging or call whispering on active calls.
 The quick intervention reduces errors.
 Built-in text-to-speech engines transform written text into audio files to match message scripts with customer needs.

 4) Monitor key performance indicators (KPIs) with a real-time call monitoring dashboard that tracks active, on-hold and disconnected .calls.
 Managers can then fine-tune workflows for better customer relationship management